ICT Button with Arrow Green Leaf Toucan Extended

 Irwin Hau | eCommerce Web Design

+Online payments can become a huge liability if not handled properly by ecommerce stores.
+One data breach or suspicious transaction can damage your brand’s credibility overnight.
 But here’s the good news: secure payment systems are all you need to actively improve customer confidence, which can lead to higher conversions.
 In this article, we’ll explore how the right security features can double as conversion tools.

 1) Build Trust with Secure Design Signals

-3) Offer Trusted Payment Options
+3) Offer Payment Methods People Actually Recognise

 4) Go Mobile or Go Home